 Massachusetts bankruptcy attorney Robert H. Prince takes care to provide his clients with high-quality services personalized for their unique needs.
 He is available for professional, courteous, and efficient consultation, Monday through Saturday.
-Our Salem NH law firm serves our bankruptcy clients in Rockingham County, NH, Strafford County, NH, York County, ME, Essex County, MA, Middlesex County, MA.
+Our Salem NH law firm serves our bankruptcy clients in Rockingham County, NH, Strafford County, NH, Essex County, MA, Middlesex County, MA.

 Massachusetts Bankruptcy Attorney

 Financial troubles are never ideal, but in some cases, you may have no other choice than to declare bankruptcy.
 Although this term has a bad connotation, there are ways to conduct a Chapter 7 or a Chapter 13 bankruptcy in a straightforward, manageable manner.
 In fact, after going through the process with the help of an experienced and expert Massachusetts bankruptcy attorney, you may just be able to reclaim your financial freedom and move forward without the stress and the immense weight of substantial debt.

 At the Law Office of Robert H. Prince, we’ve helped hundreds of individuals throughout Massachusetts with their bankruptcy needs.
 Our main goal is to help you successfully get out of debt through dedicated legal guidance and representation.
 We will also make sure that you’re informed throughout every step of the bankruptcy process, giving you full involvement over the difficult decisions you may be asked to make.
 For a free consultation with Massachusetts bankruptcy lawyer Robert H. Prince, call our MA office today at (617) 721-9141.

 In Massachusetts, Chapter 7 bankruptcy is designed to give you a “fresh start.”
 This process involves a liquidation where a trustee collects your assets and then sells any non-exempt assets.
 Common exempted assets in Massachusetts often include: